 One of the things that stood out to me the most was the friendly and accommodating nature of the staff, and the amount of locals who approached us asking where we were from, and where we were headed to next.
 We exchanged contact information with some, and agreed to connect with others at some point during our trip.
 This night however was coming to an end.
 Although I wanted more, my body was rudely letting me know I’ve been up for 24 hours and needed to shut it down.
 Santo Domingo, it’s sexiness, magic, and wonder would be here tomorrow.
 This was night one and we still had time to fully get to know the city after some much-needed rest.

-We exited the club (upon closing) and entered the street.
+We shut the club down and filtered out into the street.
 It was nothing short of electric the scene that took place outside.
-People were drunk, pumped up, and the chatter all seemed to exhibit positive and fun vibes in the deep, unique, Caribbean Spanish I love hearing.
+People were pumped up, and the chatter all seemed to exhibit positive and fun vibes in the deep, unique, Caribbean Spanish I love hearing.
 It all reminded me of my nights at the Bachelor’s Mill in Washington, DC.
 Back in the day, I would love to gather with my friends after it closed and look at all the possibilities, or wait until my friends got a hookup, whichever came first.
-This was pre-dating apps after all at a time where you had to actually make a human connection.
+This was before dating apps at a time where you had to actually make a human connection.
 I’m still deciding if that was better or not.
 I was amused that in a crowded street in Santo Domingo filled with beautiful and energetic men, that it was DC that came to mind.
-It all goes back to those similar connections I seek and feelings of home in some way that kept showing up the entire night.
-In this part of my journey becoming more comfortable as an openly gay black man, I relished in the fact that I could be so far away from home, yet still felt as if I was in familiar territory safe and sound among my people.
+It all goes back to those similar connections I seek and feelings of home that in some way, kept showing up the entire night.
+In this part of my journey becoming more comfortable as an openly gay black man, I relished in the fact that I could be so far away from home, yet still feel as if I were in familiar territory safe and sound among my people.